user profile avatar

 Bio

-My name is Garrett, and I will be part of the Business Honors Program at The University of North Carolina at Charlotte in the fall.
+My name is Garrett, and I am part of the Business Honors Program at The University of North Carolina at Charlotte.
 Throughout high school, math and German were my favorite subjects.
 I took several AP courses in applied physics, mathematics, and statistics.
 In my search for real-life applications of these higher-level concepts, I quickly discovered the world of business.
 With my strong analytical abilities, a passion for numbers, and my foreign language skills, I plan to pursue earning a business degree with a focus in finance.
 I hope to gain employment in the fields of financial analysis, portfolio management, or investment strategies on an international level.

 Education